swcarpentry/training-course/_submissions/round-12/0/2015-02-06-about-kyler-brown.md

 ---
 Kyler Brown is a PhD candidate in neuroscience at the University of Chicago, where he studies motor control, using birdsong as a model system.
-He uses the scientific Python stack for data analysis, and interested in creating a Software Carpentry Workshop for his department.
+He uses the scientific Python stack for data analysis, and is interested in creating a Software Carpentry Workshop for his department.